Scooby-Doo! Return to Zombie Island: Plot

 The gang lure a werewolf in a trap and catch the culprit: Young Man Withers.
 Soon after cleaning the Mystery Machine, the gang capture more monsters including the Snow Ghost, the Creeper, and the Spooky Space Kook, who are the entire Withers family.
-But as the gang congratulate themselves, the Mystery Machine goes backwards, prompting Fred to give chase before discovering that it was just a dream.
+But as the gang congratulate themselves, the Mystery Machine goes backwards, prompting Fred to give chase before discovering that it was all just a dream.

-As it turns out, Fred sold the Mystery Machine and they are retired from mystery solving, thanks to the local Sheriff (Note: As seen in Scooby-Doo! and the Curse of the 13th Ghost.).
-Fred decides to come out of retirement after seeing a news report, though Shaggy and Scooby begrudgingly refuse, saying that they've been constantly taken for granted in all their mysteries.
+As it turns out, Fred sold the Mystery Machine and they are retired from mystery solving, thanks to the local Sheriff.
+(Note: As seen in Scooby-Doo! and the Curse of the 13th Ghost.)
+Fred decides to come out of retirement after seeing a news report, though Shaggy and Scooby begrudgingly refuse, saying that they have been constantly taken for granted in all their mysteries.
 The pair make Fred, Daphne, and Velma promise never to solve another mystery.
 The gang decide to have a vacation and soon see a TV program featuring Elvira, who announces that Shaggy Rogers is the winner of a tropical vacation, much to Fred, Daphne and Velma's confusion and Shaggy and Scooby's delight.
-They do have a brief encounter with the Sheriff who reminds them to not do any mystery-solving.
+They have a brief encounter with the Sheriff who reminds them to not do any mystery-solving.

 On the way to the island via ferry, Fred, Daphne, and Velma try to keep their promise as Shaggy and Scooby relax.
-After arriving, two greeters frightfully tell the gang to "Get Out" but get humorously ignored by the gang as they go in a van to the resort, with the two greeters saying "Tourists…" in a annoyed tone.
+After arriving, two greeters frightfully tell the gang to "Get Out" but are ignored by the gang as they go in a van to the resort.
 On the way, a clawed figure slashes a palm tree causing it to block the road, forcing the gang to go to the resort by foot while the van driver stays to repair his van.

 Arriving at Moonstar Island Resort, they are reminded of Moonscar Island where they solved a mystery involving the zombies and Cat Creatures.
 Inside the resort, they meet the hotel manager Alan and the hotel staff, composed of Mona, Linda, Jack, and Bugbite Stubbs, who resemble the people the gang previously encountered on Moonscar.
 While enjoying the accommodations, a few zombies surprise Scooby and Shaggy, who make a run for it and hide in a cabinet, which ultimately leads to a cavern, complete with cat statues and monuments.